 You must present your library card to check out books, renew, place holds, have your library record accessed by staff (including over the phone or by e-mail), or use a library computer.
 We value your right to confidential library records, therefore, we will only release account information to you if you have the card number or can verify your identity as the cardholder.
 This includes parents wishing to see a child's record.

-Your library card "expires" every two years, which gives us a chance to see if your name or contact information has changed.
+Your library card expires every two years.
 Library staff can renew your card over the phone or at check-out.
 If at any time your name or address information change, please let us know .